 Kudzu vine is an invasive species that spreads out over buildings and fields, slowly suffocating all in its path.
 This is reminiscent of ERP scope creep.

 By creating a project plan and project governance, you can ensure that one subtle change after another doesn’t result in a giant expansion of scope.
-While shiny bells and whistles will undoubtedly beckon, you must keep your business needs top of mind.
+While shiny bells and whistles will undoubtedly beckon, you must keep your business needs top of mind and avoid scope creep.

 Looking for an ERP consulting company that can guide your project and help you meet your goals?
 Contact us below to learn how we can help.